Installing, Building, and Running chirouter

 As you develop your router, please note that it is important that you start chirouter and mininet in the same order: chirouter first, followed by mininet.

-./chirouter -vv -p PORT
+./chirouter -p PORT

-sudo ./run-mininet topologies/basic.json --chirouter HOST:PORT
+./run-mininet topologies/basic.json --chirouter host.docker.internal:PORT